6 Ways to (Tactfully) Bring Up Personal Hygiene Issues

 Don't mention that everyone but the person with the problem knows about it.
 This is an important data point for why you should say something, but it would be far too insulting to actually say aloud.

 2. Be very careful in your use of terms.

 While every word carries a bit of a stigma, words like "stink" or "offend" certainly won't work.
-Similarly, don't go for politically correct or cute language such as "hygiene impaired."
+Similarly, don't go for joking or cute language such as "hygiene impaired."
 This isn't a laughing matter.

 3. Share your good intentions.